Canadian Work Permit FAQ

 What is a labour market opinion?

-I have a job offer in Canada, what documents do I need for my employer?
+I have a job offer in Canada; what documents do I need for my employer?

-In order to apply for work permit, again depending on the nature of the work, a Labour Market Opinion (LMO now known as LMIA) may be required.
+In order to apply for a work permit, again depending on the nature of the work, a Labour Market Opinion (LMO, now known as LMIA) may be required.
 Your employer will need to apply for a Labour Market Opinion and obtain a positive decision before you can apply for a work permit.
 You will submit this Labour Market Opinion along with your application for a work permit.
-You'll also need a job offer letter or employment contract agreement signed by yourself and your employer to submit along with your application.
+You’ll also need a job offer letter or employment contract agreement signed by yourself and your employer to submit along with your application.